-Information for anyone wishing to make use of the survey data to conduct their own analysis or understand how it's run and managed.
+Information for anyone wishing to make use of English housing survey data to conduct their own analysis or to understand how the survey's run and managed.

 About the English housing survey

 The English housing survey (EHS) is a continuous national survey commissioned by the Department for Communities and Local Government (DCLG).
 It collects information about people’s housing circumstances and the housing stock in England.